fabiennelind/Going-Cross-Lingual_Workshop/README.md

 Example text data sets:
-`multilingual_data_annotated_translated.csv` which is a subset of the [REMINDER media corpus](https://doi.org/10.11587/IEGQ1B).
+`multilingual_data_annotated_translated.csv` which is a subset of the [REMINDER media corpus](https://doi.org/10.11587/IEGQ1B). and `climate_news.csv`

 Code:
-The R script `input_alignment_task_description.Rdm.Rmd` includes some tasks to practise the input alignment approach with an example.
-The script `input_alignment_solution.Rmd` provides the solutions.
+The R script with tasks and solutions.
-The R script `named_entity_extracttion.Rmd`

 ## Text Classification for Comparative Research